carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 This file (generally called `README`, `README.txt`, or something similar) should contain :

-- the project's title
+- The project's title
-- a brief description
+- A brief description
-- up-to-date contact information
+- Up-to-date contact information
-- an example or two of how to run the most important tasks
+- An example or two of how to run the most important tasks
-- broad overview of folder structure
+- Broad overview of folder structure

 #### Describe how to contribute to the project